Infinite dimensional oscillatory integrals with polynomial phase and applications to high order heat-type equations: Infinite dimensional Fresnel integrals with polynomial phase

-is well defined and provides a functional integral representation of the solution of the Schr\"odinger equation \eqref{schroedinger}.\\ A partial generalization of the definition of infinite dimensional Fresnel integrals and of formula \eqref{Parseval2} has been developed in \cite{AlMa2}, where the quadratic phase function $\Phi(x)=\frac{i}{2}\|x\|^2$ appearing in the exponential $e^{\frac{i}{2}\|x\|^2}$ has been replaced with a fourth order polynomial.
-This new functional integral has been applied to the functional integral representation of the solution of the Schr\"odinger equation with a quartic potential \cite{AlMa2,AlMa3,Ma2008}.
-In the following we are going to generalize the definition \eqref{Parseval2} to polynomial phase functions of any order and apply these {\em generalized Fresnel integrals} to the functional integral representation of the solution of higher order heat-type equations of the form \eqref{PDE-N}.
+provides a functional integral representation of the solution to the Schr\"odinger equation \eqref{schroedinger}.\\ A partial generalization of the definition of infinite dimensional Fresnel integrals and of formula \eqref{Parseval2} was developed in \cite{AlMa2}, where the quadratic phase function $\Phi(x)=\frac{i}{2}\|x\|^2$ was replaced with a fourth order polynomial.
+This new functional integral allows the mathematical definition of the Feynman path integrals for the Schr\"odinger equation with a quartic-oscillator potential \cite{AlMa2,AlMa3,Ma2008}.
+In the following we are going to generalize the definition in \eqref{Parseval2} to polynomial phase functions of any order and apply these {\em generalized Fresnel integrals} to the construction of a Feynman-Kac formula for the solution of high-order heat-type equations \eqref{PDE-N}.

-Let us consider a real separable Banach space $(\Ba, \|\,\|)$ and let $\Mi(\Ba)$ be the space of complex bounded variation measures on $\Ba$, endowed with the total variation norm.
+Let us consider a real separable Banach space $(\Ba, \|\,\|)$.
+Let $\Mi(\Ba)$ be the space of complex bounded variation measures on $\Ba$, endowed with the total variation norm.
 As remarked above, $\Mi(\Ba)$ is a Banach algebra under convolution.
-Let $\Ba^*$ be the topological dual of $\Ba$ and let $\Fo(\Ba)$ be the Banach algebra of complex-valued functions $f:\Ba^*\to \C$ of the form
+Let $\Ba^*$ be the topological dual of $\Ba$ and $\Fo(\Ba)$ the Banach algebra of complex-valued functions $f:\Ba^*\to \C$ of the form

-where $\langle \, ,\,\rangle$ denotes the dual pairing between $\Ba$ and $\Ba^*$ and $\mu\in \Mi(\Ba)$.
-One has that $\Fo(\Ba)$, endowed with the total variation norm $\|f\|_{\Fo}:=\|\mu\|_{\Mi(\Ba)}$ and the pointwise multiplication is a Banach algebra of functions.\\ In the following we are going to define a class of linear continuous functionals on $\Fo(\Ba)$, by generalizing the construction of infinite dimensional Fresnel integrals defined by Eq. \eqref{Parseval2}.
+where $\langle \, ,\,\rangle$ denotes the dual pairing between $\Ba$ and $\Ba^*$.
+The space $\Fo(\Ba)$ endowed with the norm $\|\hat \mu\|_{\Fo}:=\|\mu\|_{\Mi(\Ba)}$ and the pointwise multiplication is a Banach algebra of functions.\\ In the following we are going to define a class of linear continuous functionals on $\Fo(\Ba)$, by generalizing the construction of infinite dimensional Fresnel integrals defined by Eq. \eqref{Parseval2}.